ryanwmichaud/TabV4/README.md

     from root
         - "npm run build" to build latest app from server folder
-        - "npm run" to serve latest build from express localhost:8000
+        - "npm start" to serve latest build from express localhost:8000

 To develop react app and express backend
     from root